GoProperly/organization/competencies/roles/Data.md

 		</td>
 		<td>
 		<!--- Proficent Machine Learning Analysis -->
+			1. Select and deploy variety of machine learning algorithms to complex or abiguous data sets <br/>
+			2. Iterate on model alternatives and constructions <br/>
+			3. Systematic feature engineering processes <br/>
+			4. Proficient at tuning, trouble shooting and assessing subtle model issues. ()<br/>
 		</td>
 		<td>
 		<!--- Proficent Data Engineering and Software Engineering -->
+			1. Systematic approach for integrating models and analysis into the overall software systems, with secondary considerations (scaling, latency, etc.). <br/>
+			2. Designs and implments data pipelines that reflect "research time" and "production" scenarios and design considerations such as separation of concerns, visiblity and data freshness.  <br/>
+			3. Validation and data cleanling monitoring integrated into the system design <br/>
+			4. Active participant in software development tools and techniques applied to data (Pull request, code review, testing, iterative development, ..).
 		</td>
 		<td>
 		<!--- Proficent Business Alignment - "Good Questions" -->